We're about to find out if Apple's next iPhone can live up to a year's worth of hype.

 We've collected some of the best iPhone X concept designs (back when it was still being called the iPhone 8) to see if any stir your imagination.

 Even images of the modest iPhone 7 updates are starting to leak, as 9to5Mac posted an image reportedly of the iPhone 8 (otherwise known as the 7s) from leaker Sonny Dickson.

 What We Want

 It'd also be nice if the next iPhone offered a brand-new design that doesn't look so similar to the iPhone 7 (and the iPhone 6 and the iPhone 6s), and comes with that oft-mentioned all-glass enclosure.
-Reducing the amount of bezel around the screen would be one way to deliver on that goal.
-And if Apple can deliver more improvements to its iPhone's camera — whether it's the multi-sensor camera described in recent patents awarded to Apple or some other innovation — no one will complain.
+And if Apple can deliver more improvements to its iPhone's camera — specifically the AR-powered features — no one will complain.

 Ultimately, power users will also want to see some bulking up to the iPhone's power and an A11 processor that helps the Apple smartphone stand out in a crowded market overrun with powerful competitors.
 Adding a bit more RAM could also go a long way in helping the iPhone maintain its performance edge.

 Oh, and Apple, if you're reading this, don't forget about better battery life.
 It improved in the iPhone 7 and 7 Plus, but it's an area where other phone makers have outpaced Apple.
 Adding wireless charging — particularly if it goes beyond the charging pad other phone makers use — would be welcome as well.